This cleanse and the lifestyle changes it embodies, are

 3 large carrots, diced

-3-4 stalks of celery, including heart and leaves from heart, diced small
+3-4 stalks of celery, including heart and leaves from heart,

 5 cloves garlic, diced small